raspberrypi/hats/designguide.md

 On the B+ Pi, the 5V GPIO header pins connect to the 5V net after the micro-USB input, polyfuse and input 'ideal' safety diode (made up of the PFET and matched PNP transistors).
 The 'safety' diode stops any appreciable current flowing back out of the 5V micro USB should the 5V net on the board be at a higher voltage than the 5V micro USB input.

-If the add-on board uses any more GPIO connector pins than the first 26 (i.e. is designed for a B+) and provides back-powering via the 5V GPIO header pins it is required to implement a duplicate power safety diode before the HAT 5V net (which then feeds power back through the 5V GPIO pins).
+If the add-on board uses any more GPIO connector pins than the first 26 (i.e. is designed for a B+) and provides back-powering via the 5V GPIO header pins it is required to:
+1. Implement a duplicate power safety diode before the HAT 5V net (which then feeds power back through the 5V GPIO pins).
 OR alternatively provide some other mechanism to guarantee that it is safe if both the Pi PSU and add-on board PSU are connected.
 It is still recommended to add this circuitry for new board designs that only implement the first 26 pins of the GPIO header but that also implement back powering.
+2. Make sure that the supply that does the back-powering can supply 5V at a minimum of 1.3A to the Pi at all times (but recommended to support 2A).

 **Under no circumstances should a power source be connected to the J8 3.3V pins.**